 Employees are eligible for participation in the Plan immediately upon employment and once they are twenty-one years of age.
-Participants may contribute any percentage of their eligible compensation up to and including any percentage that allows the participant to reach the section 401(k) pre-tax contribution limit of \$18,000 in both 2016 and 2015 for participants under age 50.
-Participants who are age 50 and older can contribute up to an additional \$6,000 for a total of \$24,000 in both 2016 and 2015.
-These employee contributions are made through compensation deferral arrangements and are fully vested at all times.
+Participants may contribute any percentage of their eligible compensation up to and including any percentage that allows the participant to reach the section 401(k) contribution limit of \$18,000 in both 2017 and 2016 for participants under age 50.
+Participants who are age 50 and older can contribute up to an additional \$6,000 for a total of \$24,000 in both 2017 and 2016.
+Effective December 1, 2017, the Plan began allowing, in addition to pre-tax employee contributions, Roth employee contributions.
+Employee contributions are made through compensation deferral arrangements and are fully vested at all times.
 Participants may also contribute amounts representing distributions from other qualified plans.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-The Plan includes an auto-enrollment provision whereby all newly eligible employees who have not submitted an election to participate or not participate in the Plan are automatically enrolled in the Plan at a deferral rate of 3% and their contributions invested in a designated target date fund until changed by the participant.
-The deferral rate for participants who were auto enrolled increases by 1% each year until it reaches a maximum contribution of 10%, unless otherwise directed by the participant.
-A registered investment adviser is engaged to assist in monitoring the core investment options offered by the Plan (excluding the participant directed brokerage account investments and the CCIC Unitized Common Stock Trust Fund ("CCIC Unitized Common Stock Trust Fund")).
-As of December 31, 2016, the Plan offered 12 mutual funds, six common collective funds, a money market account, a participant directed brokerage account and the CCIC Unitized Common Stock Trust Fund.
-Participants own shares of mutual funds, common stocks, money market funds, and unit investment trusts through the participant directed brokerage account.
+The Plan includes an auto-enrollment provision whereby all newly eligible employees who have not submitted an election to participate or not participate in the Plan are automatically enrolled in the Plan at a deferral rate of 3% and their pre-tax contributions invested in a designated target date fund until changed by the participant.
+The deferral rate for participants who are auto-enrolled increases by 1% each year until it reaches a maximum contribution of 10%, unless otherwise directed by the participant.
+A registered investment adviser is engaged to assist in monitoring the core investment options offered by the Plan (excluding the participant directed brokerage account investments).
+Additionally, effective as of January 19, 2018, an independent fiduciary has been engaged to manage the CCIC Unitized Common Stock Trust Fund included in the Plan.
+As of December 31, 2017, the Plan offered 13 mutual funds, seven common collective funds, a money market fund and a participant directed brokerage account as investment options.
+Participants own shares of mutual funds, common stock, money market funds and unit investment trusts through the participant directed brokerage account.